Electronic Arts (NASDAQ:EA) Rating Reiterated by Wedbush

-Wedbush reissued their outperform rating on shares of Electronic Arts (NASDAQ:EA – Free Report) in a report released on Thursday morning, Benzinga reports.
-They currently have a $162.00 target price on the game software company’s stock.
+Wedbush reissued their outperform rating on shares of Electronic Arts (NASDAQ:EA – Free Report) in a research report report published on Wednesday morning, Benzinga reports.
+The firm currently has a $162.00 price objective on the game software company’s stock.

-EA has been the subject of a number of other reports.
-Stifel Nicolaus raised their price target on Electronic Arts from $152.00 to $155.00 and gave the company a buy rating in a research note on Thursday, January 18th.
-UBS Group cut their price target on shares of Electronic Arts from $146.00 to $143.00 and set a neutral rating for the company in a research note on Wednesday, March 27th.
-Benchmark reissued a buy rating and issued a $153.00 price objective on shares of Electronic Arts in a research report on Thursday, April 18th.
-Roth Mkm dropped their target price on shares of Electronic Arts from $140.00 to $135.00 and set a neutral rating on the stock in a report on Wednesday, May 1st.
-Finally, Oppenheimer reaffirmed an outperform rating and issued a $150.00 target price on shares of Electronic Arts in a report on Tuesday, April 23rd.
-Eight investment analysts have rated the stock with a hold rating, ten have given a buy rating and one has assigned a strong buy rating to the company.
-According to MarketBeat, the company presently has a consensus rating of Moderate Buy and a consensus price target of $146.72.
+Several other equities research analysts have also recently issued reports on the stock.
+Roth Mkm cut their price objective on shares of Electronic Arts from $140.00 to $135.00 and set a neutral rating for the company in a research report on Wednesday, May 1st.
+Oppenheimer reiterated an outperform rating and set a $150.00 price target on shares of Electronic Arts in a research report on Tuesday, April 23rd.
+Benchmark reiterated a buy rating and issued a $153.00 target price on shares of Electronic Arts in a report on Thursday, April 18th.
+Stifel Nicolaus raised their price target on Electronic Arts from $152.00 to $155.00 and gave the stock a buy rating in a research report on Thursday, January 18th.
+Finally, Robert W. Baird decreased their target price on Electronic Arts from $160.00 to $150.00 and set an outperform rating on the stock in a research note on Wednesday.
+Eight research analysts have rated the stock with a hold rating and eleven have given a buy rating to the company’s stock.
+Based on data from MarketBeat, Electronic Arts currently has an average rating of Moderate Buy and an average price target of $146.61.

-In related news, insider Vijayanthimala Singh sold 800 shares of the firm’s stock in a transaction that occurred on Wednesday, May 1st.
-The shares were sold at an average price of $126.64, for a total value of $101,312.00.
-Following the completion of the transaction, the insider now owns 26,283 shares in the company, valued at approximately $3,328,479.12.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
-In related news, COO Laura Miele sold 2,000 shares of Electronic Arts stock in a transaction that occurred on Wednesday, May 1st.
-The stock was sold at an average price of $128.15, for a total value of $256,300.00.
-Following the transaction, the chief operating officer now directly owns 32,772 shares of the company’s stock, valued at $4,199,731.80.
-The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, insider Vijayanthimala Singh sold 800 shares of the stock in a transaction that occurred on Wednesday, May 1st.
+In other news, insider Jacob J. Schatz sold 1,000 shares of the company’s stock in a transaction on Thursday, February 15th.
+The shares were sold at an average price of $143.24, for a total value of $143,240.00.
+Following the completion of the transaction, the insider now owns 20,258 shares in the company, valued at approximately $2,901,755.92.
+The sale was disclosed in a document filed with the SEC, which is available at this link.
+In related news, insider Vijayanthimala Singh sold 800 shares of the stock in a transaction on Wednesday, May 1st.
 The shares were sold at an average price of $126.64, for a total transaction of $101,312.00.
-Following the sale, the insider now directly owns 26,283 shares of the company’s stock, valued at approximately $3,328,479.12.
+Following the completion of the sale, the insider now owns 26,283 shares in the company, valued at approximately $3,328,479.12.
+The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, insider Jacob J. Schatz sold 1,000 shares of the stock in a transaction on Thursday, February 15th.
+The stock was sold at an average price of $143.24, for a total transaction of $143,240.00.
+Following the sale, the insider now owns 20,258 shares of the company’s stock, valued at approximately $2,901,755.92.
 The disclosure for this sale can be found here.
-Insiders sold a total of 37,144 shares of company stock valued at $5,087,143 in the last 90 days.
-Corporate insiders own 0.20% of the company’s stock.
+Insiders sold 32,272 shares of company stock valued at $4,420,459 over the last three months.
+0.20% of the stock is owned by corporate insiders.

 Electronic Arts Inc develops, markets, publishes, and distributes games, content, and services for game consoles, PCs, mobile phones, and tablets worldwide.
 It develops and publishes games and services across various genres, such as sports, racing, first-person shooter, action, role-playing, and simulation primarily under the Battlefield, The Sims, Apex Legends, Need for Speed, and license games from others, including FIFA, Madden NFL, UFC, and Star Wars brands.